Japanese Fashion Inspiration via 29 Unique and Popular Looks

 Image courtesy: @tokyofashion

-In the past, Japanese designers adorned shirts with boho-chic florals and traditional elements, such as snakes, dragons, cherry trees, and bamboo sticks.
+In the past, Japanese designers adorned shirts with boho-chic style florals and traditional aesthetics like snakes, dragons, cherry trees, and bamboo sticks.

 Anything but subtle, the louder, the better – so this is a year of vibrant prints, crazy patterns, and solid statement pieces.